Humboldt Forum: Museum

 On completion in 2020, the City Palace housed the Ethnological Museum of Berlin and the Museum of Asian Art, as well as two restaurants, a theater, a movie theater and an auditorium.
-The project is led by a three-member management committee, chaired by founding director Neil MacGregor and also including the co-directors, archaeologist Hermann Parzinger and art historian Horst Bredekamp.
-The Foundation for the Humboldt Forum in the Berlin Palace has been set up to create the museum.
+The project was headed by a three-member management committee, chaired by founding director Neil MacGregor and also including the co-directors, archaeologist Hermann Parzinger and art historian Horst Bredekamp.
+The Foundation for the Humboldt Forum in the Berlin Palace had been set up to create the museum.